eugenehuanggy/angular-squire/README.md

 `sanitizeOptions.paste(obj)` object containing custom [sanitize.js options](https://github.com/gbirke/Sanitize.js#configuration-object-parameters) to sanitize pasted content
 `sanitizeOptions.input(obj)` object containing custom [sanitize.js options](https://github.com/gbirke/Sanitize.js#configuration-object-parameters) to sanitize ALL content
 `enableSanitizer(isEnabled)` (default: true) should we sanitize all html? only safe attributes and tags which the editor can create are allowed by default.
 Change behavior via methods above
+`setButtonDefaults(obj)` object containing default button visibility for all editors.
+See 'Changing which buttons show on editor' section for key names

 # changing the template